Spring in the garden at Standen

 What's in the Garden this spring

-Spring has sprung at Standen with some of the established trees, such as Camellia Japonica in full bloom around the Quarry Garden as well as winter flowering heathers on the Top Terrace.
+Spring is here at Standen when the Camellia Japonica is in full bloom around the Quarry Garden as well as winter flowering heathers on the Top Terrace.
 Hellebores in the Little Orchard offer a colourful display alongside snowflakes, crocus and daffodils.
-Many of the tulip bulbs and spring flowers the garden team and volunteers planted last autumn will soon start to emerge as we eagerly await their colourful displays for the Standen Tulip Festival.
+Many of the spring bulbs and flowers the garden team and volunteers planted last autumn will emerge in April as we eagerly await their colourful displays for the Standen Spring Spectacular.

 Spring is heralded by the emergence of new leaves.
 Acers are well-known for their autumnal displays but they also produce wonderful colour in the spring too.
 The most spectacular of these is Acer corralinum with its salmon pink brilliance which can be seen on the Croquet Lawn Border.